AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/datacollection/module1.1/ex6.md

 ![AEP Debugger](./images/aa2.png)

 You'll then see this.
 Select the service **Adobe Target**, after which you can optionally provide additional information.
-At this moment, there's no need to save this, so click **Cancel**.
+Click **Save**.

 ![AEP Debugger](./images/at1.png)